bebasebuild/basebuild-angular-legacy/README.md

+## Description
-> Build tool for AngularJS projects as a node module to be reusable, easy maintenance and able to update.
+Build tool for AngularJS projects as a [node module](https://www.npmjs.com/package/basebuild-angular) to be reusable, easy maintenance and able to update in the way "write once, use everywhere".

-## References
-Base build angular is based at 0.11.0 version of [gulp-angular](https://github.com/Swiip/generator-gulp-angular/releases) yeoman generator with some improvements.

 ## Installation
 `[sudo] npm install basebuild-angular`